The baby food diet is making a comeback…

 Well, I’m going to make a case to revisit it and not just because I’m a Friends junky.
 The fact is that I’m a busy mama.
 I work at a busy office by day and have a 1-year-old to take care by night.
 If you throw in my workouts with my personal trainer and any kind of social life, then sometimes I just don’t have an extra hour in my day to make healthy meals, so convenience is paramount.

-I had never even heard of a diet like this for adults before.
+I just completed a weight loss cleanse but I’ve never even heard of a diet like this for adults before.
 I certainly never thought of it as a way to lose weight.
 My idea to eat baby food came about organically.
 I’m almost ashamed to admit it, but sometimes I’d get home from work and there would be nothing else to eat.
 Also, I’ve never been a big eater.
 I often have stomach problems – I regularly get acid reflux which kills my appetite.
 It may sound pretty sad, but I feel like I’m not missing out on much as I usually just stick to bland foods with simple ingredients anyway.
 The baby food aisles also have a good selection of healthy organic foods to choose from.
 Portion control and the weight loss thing is just an added bonus.
 If you’re seeking weight-loss, then I’m a strong believer in repetition, so the more accustomed you become to smaller portion sizes, the better you will respond to them in time.

 I have to admit that it gives me a good laugh when I tell people about it.
 My family thinks I’ve gone crazy.
 A little strange, yes, but I think I’m on to something here.
 I feel healthier, my stomach issues are much better, and I seem to have more energy on a daily basis.
 Of course, everyone is different so it definitely won’t work for everyone.